 - Butter – this delicious almond nut butter will produce seriously tasty flapjacks with a nice nutty twist

-Other flapjack and cake bar recipes
+Other flapjack and dessert recipes

 If you're on the search for other irresistible recipes, search no further!